 You don’t have to make any decisions there and then.
 You will be given time to think about your options before deciding what you want to do.
 You may also want to discuss things with your family or GP.
-Your treatment should start within 31 days of being diagnosed with pancreatic cancer.
-But you won’t start any treatment until you give your permission for it, usually by signing a consent form.
+Your treatment should start within 31 days of agreeing with your doctor what treatment you will have.
+You won’t start any treatment until you give your permission for it, usually by signing a consent form.

 Treatment options for pancreatic cancer may include the following.

 - Surgery may be used to completely remove the cancer - for example a Whipple’s operation.

 - Other types of surgery or other procedures, such as having a stent inserted or bypass surgery, may be used help to relieve symptoms.